Divesh-Otwani/therapy-assistant/README.md

    * Add a nice theme
    * Add animations
    * Make the overflow menu's logo something different and nice
+ * Make the Exercise home page more complex to be one continuous scroll but connect headers when you run out

 # Practical Testing